William758/ZetAspects/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v2.7.9 - GoldenCoastPlus support.
+Reduced leech effectiveness from AffixEarth.
+Config to turn AffixVoid into a void item that converts other aspects.

+v2.7.8 - Override AffixBlue damage in EliteReworks.
+Prevent HealOrb from gaining AffixEarth.

 v2.7.7 - Overhaul internal description builder.
 Adjust description for latest EliteReworks.
 Basic SpikeStrip support.